 Whether you’re new to the restaurant industry or a seasoned veteran, you know that it’s essential to understand your food costs so that you can price your menu appropriately and keep margins healthy.
 And part of understanding your food costs includes knowing how to cost out a recipe.

 Recipe costing is the act of breaking down each item on your menu item into its individual ingredients and determining what each of those ingredients costs.
-And while this might sound complicated, it’s actually much easier than creating a business plan, hiring the right chef for your restaurant, or updating your profit and loss statement.
+And while this might sound complicated, it’s actually much easier than creating a business plan, hiring the right chef for your restaurant, calculating your bar inventory, or updating your profit and loss statement.

 In this article on how to cost out a recipe, we’ll explain: